edgurgel/poxa/README.md

 * SockJS support;
 * Complete REST api;
 * Mimic pusher error codes;
-* Simple console;
 * Integration test using pusher-js or other client library;
 * Web hooks;
-* Specify types signature to functions and use dialyzer to check them;
+* Specify types signature to functions and use dialyzer to check them on Travis;
+* Add 'Vacated' and 'Occupied' events to Console.

 ## Typical usage